 Lesson 8 – Find mentors

-“Choose a master whose life, conversation, and soul-expressing face have satisfied you; picture him always to yourself as your protector or your pattern.
-For we must indeed have someone according to whom we may regulate our characters; you can never straighten that which is crooked unless you use a ruler.”
+“Choose a master whose life, conversation, and soul-expressing face have satisfied you; picture him always to whom we may regulate our characters; you can never straighten that which is crooked unless you use a ruler.”

-Our mentors don’t have to be people within our business.
-Mentors are all over, and they don’t even have to be alive still.
+Our mentor may be alive still, or not – what matters is we understand who they are, desire traits that have and can use them as high bars to measure up to.
 I have learned more from the speeches, writings and behaviours of those who are no longer with us, than the many leaders who I have worked with.

-By studying people we admire and breaking down their behaviours, we can give ourselves a pattern to follow, a model to aspire to.
+By studying people we admire and breaking down their behaviours, we can give ourselves a pattern too.
 We can learn and grow and develop our characters.

 Just be careful who you pick and for what reasons.